 Protect your family and pets from harmful tick & flea bites by applying pet-safe Cedarcide Original before outdoor activities.
 Need deep woods protection?
 Choose extra strength Tickshield (only for use on pets over 20 lbs.)

 Because they do not eat wood, carpenter ants are not nearly as damaging to homes as termites.
 However, if given enough time, a highly developed and mature colony can cause extensive damage to nearly any wooden structure.
 With queens living up to 25 years, it’s not hard to imagine how costly a carpenter ant colony can be to a homeowner.
-If you’re seeing these little carpenters crawling throughout your home or looking to prevent an infestation before it takes hold, here’s 10 Non-Toxic Tips to Get Rid of Carpenter Ants.
+If you’re seeing these little carpenters crawling throughout your home or just looking to prevent an infestation before it takes hold, here are 10 Non-Toxic Tips to Get Rid of Carpenter Ants.

 Prevention is always the best form of pest control.
 Follow these simple guidelines to keep carpenter ants out of your home.

 - Keep your home clean—particularly the kitchen, flooring, windowsills and countertops.
 Without a food source, ants will have no reason to enter your home.

 - Seal all food in tightly closed containers.
 Keep all food storage areas free of crumbs and residues (Tip: wipe off all those jam, sauce and honey containers).

 - Never leave food remains or dirty dishes in the sink.